MILITARY KNIFE RESEARCH COURSE by Hock Hochheim

 A few years back now I wrote the missive tome, “The Knife Combatives” book.
 No brag, just a fact, that it was and is still called the best knife book ever.
 It is geared for citizens/police (the law) and the military (rules of engagement).
 Over 1,700+ how-to photos in 317 pages, from avoidance through standing to the ground, from grip-to-grip, situations to scenarios, the most comprehensive knife book on combatives you will find anywhere, at any time!
 Training!
 Exercises!
 Tactics!
 How to train!
 Plus many true military knife combat stories Yes, it does have some 15 military knife combat, true stories within it.

+Thankfully, there are not many knife versus knife fights in the real world and fewer in the military because of the weapon continuum – that is a longer list of weaponry, to the surprise of some.
+Rare or not, somebody has to do the history.
 Part of the research quest was I scanned books in two military museums I knew had libraries, in particular bios and auto-bios.
 This took a couple of days.
-I skipped the “I was born on a farm” be-ginnings and the much of the training stories unless they included the knife – they usually didn’t – and got into the meat of their war-combat time.
+I skipped the “I was born on a farm” beginnings and the much of the training stories unless they included the knife – they usually didn’t – and got into the meat of their war-combat time.
 I also searched the web, and followed the news.
 Another fantastic source was the late Lt.
 Colonel Dwight Mclemore.
 (In my time in the Army, the knife training was a short, few hour, segment back in the Vietnam era training).
 Military knife versus knife training and fighting was quite rare.

-In summary, two civilians in a diner getting pissed off and knife fighting with steak knives was more common that a mixed weapon, war scenario.
+Two civilians in a diner getting pissed off and knife fighting with steak knives was more common that a mixed weapon, war scenario.
 Still, I looked.
 What I found was the training was usually disappointing and incomplete.

 Granted, the knife is a great equalizer.
 But, spare me the: